elim2g/godot-tbloader/Readme.md

 * `res://entities/foo/bar/foobar.tscn`

 The first resource it finds will be loaded and instantiated.
-The root for this (`res://entities` by default) can be changed in the `TBLoader` node properties.
+The root for this (`res://entities` by default) can be changed in the `TurntLoader` node properties.

 Any properties set on the entity will be set directly on the instantiated node using [`_set`](https://docs.godotengine.org/en/latest/classes/class_object.html#class-object-method-set)